wangshuguo1995/domain_gen/README.md

 </pre>

 ###### Unfortunatley Godaddy has API restrictions that block repeated calls in succession (after 100-150?).
-Therefore Domain Gen will make requests until 'max_requests' is reached and then sleep for the 'interval' time in seconds.
+Therefore Domain Gen will make requests until 'max_try' is reached and then sleep for the 'interval' time in seconds.

 ###### The process is then repeated indefinitely.
 Press <code>ctrl-c</code> to exit at any time.

-###### For this reason 'max_requests' should be left at about 100 (lots of redlines in stdout is a sign that requests are being blocked).
+###### For this reason 'max_try' should be left at about 100.
 The 'interval' should be set to 60 seconds or so.
+Lots of redlines in stdout is a sign that requests are being blocked and either the 'interval' is to low or the 'max_try' value is to high.

 ###### These values can be tuned to display as many domains as possible without error for a given time interval.

 REQUIREMENTS: any OS with Python3

-USAGE: python3 domain_gen.py
+USAGE: <code>python3 domain_gen.py</code>

 <img src="https://github.com/rootVIII/domain_gen/blob/master/screenshots/sc.png" alt="example1">